 What are the testing methods of corrosion classes?

-Various testing methods outlined in the ISO standards are employed to accurately determine the corrosion class.
+Various testing methods outlined in the ISO standards are employed to determine the corrosion class.
 These tests evaluate the corrosion resistance and material weight loss in different corrosive environments.

 Accelerated corrosion testing